 The first thing you need to do if your turtle has a soft shell is to determine the cause.
 If your turtle is a baby, that is likely the cause, and you don’t have much to worry about.
 For an adult, check the lighting system and temperature.
 If either of those issues are off-balance or not suitable for turtles, address them accordingly.

 Supplement More Calcium

 See a Vet

-Unless your turtle is a baby, you should be alarmed if you notice your turtle has a soft shell.
-Most likely, your turtle is experiencing some form of metabolic bone disease as a side effect of poor diet, poor lighting, or poor temperature.
+Unless your turtle is a baby, you should be alarmed if you notice that your turtle has a soft shell.
+Most likely, your turtle is experiencing some form of metabolic bone disease as a side effect of poor diet, lighting, or temperature.
 The soft shell could also be caused by a bacterial infection.

-Featured Image Credit: Mark_Kostich, Shutterstock
+Featured Image Credit: Pxfuel